100 Notable alumni of

 -

-Robert Kane was an American comic book writer, animator and artist who co-created Batman (with Bill Finger) and most early related characters for DC comics.
+Robert Kane was an American comic book writer, animator and artist who, along with writer Bill Finger, created Batman and many early related characters for DC Comics.
 He was inducted into the comic book industry's Jack Kirby Hall of Fame in 1993 and into the Will Eisner Comic Book Hall of Fame in 1996.

 -